andersfuf/UIS_Prototype/README.md

 CUS7-4 (name): ER-TO-RELATIONAL deposit, transfer, withdraw;

+CUS4: As a customer, I can see the consolidated summary of my investments at a given date, so that I can see how much money I have invested and the current value of these investments.

 CUS4-1(name, 5%): investment list; list of each and a total; one line for each investment account; at a given date; accounts.html with overview just start (5%); SPLIT; consolidate up to and including ‘dags dato’-current date.

 CUS4-2(name); date part; consolidated view at point in time.

+### Employee role:

+CUS10(moved,SPLIT): As a customer, I can deposit money to my checking account, so that I can have it in a safe place at the bank.

 EUS-CUS10 (name, 0%):  Move to employee as it is a employee/counter utility; employee must chose the customer; CUS10: As a customer, I can deposit money to my checking account, so that I can have it in a safe place at the bank.- EUS-CUS10 : As an employee, I can recieve money for deposit to a customer account, so that the customer can have it in a safe place at the bank.